DANIELLE RUIZ-MURPHY CENTER

 DOG PARK PARTNERS

-The Humane Society maintains the Ruiz-Murphy Center as a free community dog park for residents of Berks County and their furry friends.
+The Humane Society of Berks County maintains the Danielle Ruiz-Murphy Center as a free community dog park for residents of Berks County and their furry friends.
 But brother, that ain’t cheap!
 In addition to financial support from donors like you, the HSBC seeks donations of items and services to help us keep the park open, beautiful, and free.
 We’d like to thank the following businesses for their support, and we ask that you remember to support the businesses that support the HSBC!

 - A very generous donation from J.P.
-Mascaro & Sons and the Mascaro family established the Ruiz-Murphy Center in 2010.
+Mascaro & Sons and the Mascaro family established the Danielle Ruiz-Murphy Center in 2010.
 Their support enabled the HSBC to realize a long-planned community dog park, and we can’t thank them enough!

 Click here to visit J.P.
 Mascaro & Sons’ website.

-- Wanner Gardens of Douglassville has supplied landscaping materials and advice to the HSBC for a number of projects over the past four years, including donations to the Ruiz-Murphy Center.
+- Wanner Gardens of Douglassville has supplied landscaping materials and advice to the HSBC for a number of projects over the past four years, including donations to the Danielle Ruiz-Murphy Center.
 Visit Wanner here!

-- Schmehl’s Lawn Service mows and maintains the grassy lawns and pastures at the Ruiz-Murphy Center.
+- Schmehl’s Lawn Service mows and maintains the grassy lawns and pastures at the Danielle Ruiz-Murphy Center.
 They have generously donated services and materials including pasture maintenance and mulch to help us keep the park beautiful.

 2319 Limekiln Road, Douglassville PA 19518 (610) 582-5382